Overscan: Modern video displays

 (View at full size to see the effects portrayed accurately.)

-Today's displays, being driven by digital signals (such as DVI, HDMI and DisplayPort), and based on newer fixed-pixel digital flat panel technology (such as liquid crystal displays), can safely assume that all pixels are visible to the viewer.
+Today's displays, being driven by digital signals (such as DVI, HDMI and DisplayPort), and based on newer fixed-pixel technology (such as liquid crystal displays), can safely assume that all pixels are visible to the viewer.
 On digital displays driven from a digital signal, therefore, no adjustment is necessary because all pixels in the signal are unequivocally mapped to physical pixels on the display.
 As overscan reduces picture quality, it is undesirable for digital flat panels; therefore, 1:1 pixel mapping is preferred.
 When driven by analog video signals such as VGA, however, displays are subject to timing variations and cannot achieve this level of precision.

 CRTs made for computer display are set to underscan with an adjustable border, usually colored black.
 Some 1980s home computers such as the Apple IIGS could even change the border color.
 The border will change size and shape if required to allow for the tolerance of low precision (although later models allow for precise calibration to minimise or eliminate the border).
 As such, computer CRTs use less physical screen area than TVs, to allow all information to be shown at all times.

 Computer CRT monitors usually have a black border (unless they are fine-tuned by a user to minimize it)—these can be seen in the video card timings, which have more lines than are used by the desktop.
 When a computer CRT is advertised as 17-inch (16-inch viewable), it will have a diagonal inch of the tube covered by the plastic cabinet; this black border will occupy this missing inch (or more) when its geometry calibrations are set to default (LCDs with analog input need to deliberately identify and ignore this part of the signal, from all four sides).

 Video game systems have been designed to keep important game action in the title safe area.
 Older systems did this with borders for example, the Super Nintendo Entertainment System windowboxed the image with a black border, visible on some NTSC television sets and all PAL television sets.
 Newer systems frame content much as live action does, with the overscan area filled with extraneous details.

 Within the wide diversity of home computers that arose during the 1980s and early 1990s, many machines such as the ZX Spectrum or Commodore 64 had borders around their screen, which worked as a frame for the display area.
 Some other computers such as the Amiga allowed the video signal timing to be changed to produce overscan.
 In the cases of the C64, Amstrad CPC, and Atari ST it has proved possible to remove apparently fixed borders with special coding tricks.
 This effect was called overscan or fullscreen within the 16-bit Atari demoscene and allowed the development of a CPU-saving scrolling technique called sync-scrolling a bit later.